-Replace X: with the drive letter the USB drive shows up as (DO NOT USE C:).
+Replace X: with the drive letter the USB drive shows as (DO NOT USE C:).
 If it seems like nothing happened, it is usually done.

-NOTE: A file named Idlinux.sysmay appear on the USB drive, that is normal.
+NOTE: It is normal for a file named Idlinux.sys to appear on the USB drive, in the /boot/x86_64/loader directory.

-The USB should now in theory be bootable.
+The USB stick should now be bootable, depending on the USB stick model.